yizhiyan1992/GEO_docs/AutoGIS.md

 </kml>
 ```

+### **Geography Markup Language (.gml)**

+GML allows for the use of geographic coordinates extension of XML.
+And extensibile markup language (xml) is both human-readable and machine-readable.

 ### **GeoJSON**

 GeoJson is an open standard format designed for representing simple geographical features, along with their non-spatial attributes.
 It is based on the JSON format.
 The features include point, line strings, and polygons, and **_multi-part collections of these types_**.